 4. Cuts down last-minute changes

 Last-minute changes are detrimental to production.
 In our earlier survey, 59% of creatives said last-minute changes were the number one reason most creative deadlines aren't met.
 A good creative project management software solves this problem.

 Creative project managers can insist on a process where decision-makers send details and examples of what they need designed.
 By gathering all the important details before starting a new creative project, you can set expectations with your team and also with the requesting party.
 Setting a clear deadline for receiving and acting on feedback is also important to combat eleventh-hour changes.

 5. Creative project management software creates more time for creativity

 Most creatives want to spend more time doing what they love.
-But in the world of work, they often spend a considerable amount of time on administrative tasks including emails, reports, and spreadsheets.
-Adopting good creative project management software automates most of the recurring administrative tasks and can help you gain back time for you and your team.
+But in the world of work, they often spend a considerable amount of time on administrative tasks, including emails, reports, and spreadsheets.
+Adopting good creative project management software automates most of the recurring administrative tasks and can help you gain back time for yourself and your team.

 What is the best project management software for small creative teams?

 There is a lot of project management software on the market, but few cater specifically to creative teams.
 One of the best creative project management software adapted to creative leader’s needs, in big or small teams, is Wrike.